LittleBitwise/SLua-wiki/Chapter 0 - Quickstart.md

 2. You're already fluent in LSL and _preferably_ at least one other language.
 3. You're resourceful and know how to find more information on your own.

-Here's some quick stumbling blocks to be aware of, so you can start on your blind rush into Lua.
+Here are some quick stumbling blocks to be aware of, so you can start on your blind rush into SLua.

 ## Pointers
 Most relevant documentation can be found within these links: